1amLonewolf/ExcellentLifeFoundation/README.md

 ## Project Overview

-The Excellent Life Foundation website is built using HTML5, CSS3, and JavaScript, featuring a clean, accessible design that highlights the organization's mission, programs, and impact.
+The Excellent Life Foundation website is built using HTML5, CSS3, and JavaScript, featuring a clean, accessible design that highlights the organization's mission "To give hope to those without in the community", vision "To empower the community with knowledge and life skills through social work", core values, programs, and impact.
 The site follows modern web practices with a focus on user experience and accessibility.

 ## Features